 While we had high hopes for the Fold N Go, it simply didn't stack up when put through our rigorous testing process.
-It can get most jobs done decently and the price point is friendly, but when compared to other options available this one isn't our first choice.
+It can get most jobs done decently and the price point is alright, but when compared to other options available this one isn't our first choice.

 Cute and compact for sure, but this stove just wasn't able to hack it in our head-to-head tests overall.